 Promoting Security, Resilience and Economic Development of Indigenous Communities in Cambodia

-We have worked closely with our Cambodian partner Development and Partnership in Action (DPA) since 2005, and we are currently working with them to organise small-scale farmers' groups and cooperatives in 36 provincial villages in north-eastern Cambodia.
+We have worked closely with our Cambodian partner Development and Partnership in Action (DPA) since 2005, and we are currently working with them to organise small-scale farmers' groups and cooperatives in 36 provincial villages in north-east Cambodia.

 Farmers are being assisted to improve the quality and quantity of their crops, ensuring a steady supply of rice and vegetables for family consumption or sale.
 Some of the larger cooperatives have been assisted to buy rice milling machines, which allow them to add value to their raw produce.
 Members of one cooperative estimate that this alone has saved them more than $13,000 during the last year.